 A buoyancy aid is designed to assist someone who can swim, reducing the effort needed to keep the person afloat.

-Life jackets operate at the other end of the scale and get a submerged person back to the water surface without any effort from that person.
-Higher-level lifejackets are also designed to roll the victim over (even if they are unconscious) and enable them to keep breathing.
+Life jackets are designed to get a submerged person back to the water surface without any effort from that person.
+Higher-level lifejackets are also designed to roll the victim over and enable them to breathe even when unconscious.

 ⚖️ What’s The Difference Between Buoyancy Aids And Life Jackets?